Buddhas of Bamiyan: Commissioning

 The two most prominent art works were the giant standing sculptures of the Buddhas Vairocana and Sakyamuni (Gautama Buddha), identified by the different mudras performed.
 The Buddha popularly called "Salsal" measured 55 meters tall, and "Shah Mama" 38 meters.
 The niches in which the figures stood are 58 and 38 meters respectively from bottom to top.
 Before being blown up in 2001, they were the largest examples of standing Buddha carvings in the world (the 8th century Leshan Giant Buddha is taller, but is sitting).

 Mapping of the 38 meter smaller Eastern Buddha, dated to 591–644 CE, and its surrounding caves and chapels.

-Following the destruction of the statues in 2001, carbon dating of organic internal structural components found in the rubble has determined that the two Buddhas were built c.
+Following the destruction of the statues in 2001, carbon dating of organic internal structural components found in the rubble has determined the two Buddhas were built c.
 600 CE, with narrow dates of between 544 and 595 CE for the 38-meter Eastern Buddha, and between 591 and 644 CE for the larger Western Buddha.
 Recent scholarship has also been giving broadly similar dates based on stylistic and historical analysis, although the similarities with the Art of Gandhara had generally encouraged an earlier dating in older literature.

 Historic documentation refers to celebrations held every year attracting numerous pilgrims, with offers being made to the monumental statues.
 They were perhaps the most famous cultural landmarks of the region, and the site was listed by UNESCO as a World Heritage Site along with the surrounding cultural landscape and archaeological remains of the Bamyan Valley.
 Their colour faded through time.

 Pre-modern era

 Chinese Buddhist pilgrim Xuanzang visited the site on 30 April 630, and described Bamyan in the Da Tang Xiyu Ji as a flourishing Buddhist center "with more than ten monasteries and more than a thousand monks".
-He also noted that both Buddha figures were "decorated with gold and fine jewels" (Wriggins, 1995).
+He also noted both Buddha figures were "decorated with gold and fine jewels" (Wriggins, 1995).
 Intriguingly, Xuanzang mentions a third, even larger, reclining statue of the Buddha.
 A monumental seated Buddha, similar in style to those at Bamyan, still exists in the Bingling Temple caves in China's Gansu province.